Skip Navigation

 Supports

 Professional, paid supports are usually based upon applying and being found eligible for specific services based on a disability.
-See table below for disability specific resources.
+See table below for disability-specific resources.

-Natural Supports:
+Natural Supports

 Personal relationships with people you know in your family, at work or in your community who could assist you with work related supports.

-Professional Work Supports:
+Professional Work Supports

 Disability Natural Supports Professional Paid Supports Information that can assist getting a job Funding Resources Information that can assist in support for keeping a job Other Resources

-Mental Health Disability Family Friends Co-Workers Bureau of Vocational Rehabilitation Link Mental Health Long Term Support Manual Maine Chapter of National Alliance for the Mentally Ill including support groups and resource information
+Mental Health Disability Family Friends Co-Workers Bureau of Vocational Rehabilitation Mental Health Long Term Support Manual Maine Chapter of National Alliance for the Mentally Ill including support groups and resource information

-Physical Disability Family Friends Co-Workers Bureau of Vocational Rehabilitation Link Rules governing Extended Support Programs Basic Support provide services to persons with the most severe disabilities in order that they may maintain jobs in community, through Bureau of Rehabilitation Services.
+Physical Disability Family Friends Co-Workers Bureau of Vocational Rehabilitation Rules governing Extended Support Programs Basic Support provide services to persons with the most severe disabilities in order that they may maintain jobs in community, through Bureau of Rehabilitation Services.
 Resources available through Alpha One around Employment

 Extended Support Programs Basic Support provide services to persons with the most severe disabilities in order that they may maintain jobs in community-based supported employment settings gained through their participation in either of the two VR Programs the Bureau of Rehabilitation Services offers.